pallets/jinja/docs/api.rst

 The Context
 -----------

-.. autoclass:: jinja2.runtime.TemplateContext
+.. autoclass:: jinja2.runtime.Context
     :members: super, get, get_exported, get_all

     .. attribute:: parent

         A dict of read only, global variables the template looks up.
-These can either come from another :class:`TemplateContext`, from the :attr:`Environment.globals` or :attr:`Template.globals`.
+These can either come from another :class:`Context`, from the :attr:`Environment.globals` or :attr:`Template.globals`.
 It must not
         be altered.